nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-and-setting-up-related-software.md

 The OS X installation instructions provided use&nbsp;[Homebrew](http://mxcl.github.com/homebrew/).

-### OpenOffice/LibreOffice and pdftohtml for Office and PDF Preview
+### LibreOffice and pdftohtml for Office and PDF Preview

+{{{multiexcerpt 'libreoffice-5' page='installing-and-setting-up-related-software'}}}

 {{! multiexcerpt name='ooo-pdftohaml-intro'}}

-Installing OpenOffice / LibreOffice and pdftohtml on the server is only required if you need to use preview on PDF and office documents. pdftohtml is used for previewing PDF files.
+Installing LibreOffice and pdftohtml on the server is only required if you need to use preview on PDF and office documents. pdftohtml is used for previewing PDF files.
 It is included in poppler.

 {{! /multiexcerpt}}